Registered historic parks and gardens in Monmouthshire

 The Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales was established in 2002 and given statutory status in 2022.
-Its heightened status reflected an increased recognition of the importance of historic landscapes; Elisabeth Whittle, president of the Welsh Historic Gardens Trust writing, "historic parks and gardens are an integral part of the Welsh archaeological and architectural heritage."
+Its heightened status reflected an increased recognition of the importance of historic landscapes.
+Elisabeth Whittle, president of the Welsh Historic Gardens Trust and Cadw's inspector of landscapes, wrote, "historic parks and gardens are an integral part of the Welsh archaeological and architectural heritage."
 The register is administered by Cadw, the historic environment agency of the Welsh Government.
 It includes just under 400 sites, covering the gardens and parkland of private houses, historic deer parks, cemeteries, common land and public parks, which are recorded by principal area.
 Sites are listed at one of three grades, matching the grading system used for listed buildings.
 Grade I is the highest grade, for landscapes of exceptional interest; Grade II*, the next highest, denotes parks and gardens of more than special interest; while Grade II denotes nationally important sites of special interest.
+In addition to the Cadw register, a separate record of historic sites, called Coflein, is maintained by the Royal Commission on the Ancient and Historical Monuments of Wales (RCAHMW).

 There are 48 registered parks and gardens in Monmouthshire.
-Five are listed at grade I, nine at grade II*, and thirty-four at grade II.
+Five are listed at Grade I, nine at Grade II*, and thirty-four at Grade II.
 They include two deer parks, three urban parks, a cemetery and, the most common categories, the gardens of private houses and the parklands of country estates.
-The earliest sites are the mediaeval deer parks, while the 16th and 17th centuries saw the construction of the “outstandingly important” gardens at Raglan Castle.
-The 18th and 19th centuries brought the county’s best Gothic Revival work at Clytha Park, and its finest Picturesque landscape at Piercefield House.
-In the 20th century Henry Avray Tipping created four gardens, all of which feature at Grade II* on the Cadw /ICOMOS Register.
+The earliest sites are the mediaeval deer parks, while the 16th and 17th centuries saw the construction of the "outstandingly important" gardens at Raglan Castle.
+The 18th century brought the county's finest Picturesque landscape at Piercefield House, and the 19th its best Gothic Revival work at Clytha Park.
+In the 20th century Henry Avray Tipping created four gardens, all of which are Grade II*.